Laurie0131/PitchSample/PITCHME.md

 Transfer control to PEI Core

 SEC will have Platform specific functions
--AP waking stub
+- AP waking stub
--Early microcode update
+- Early microcode update
--Collect BIST (Built-in Self Test)
+- Collect BIST (Built-in Self Test)
--Other charactistics of SEC
+- Other charactistics of SEC
   - Executed in place from flash
   - Written in assembly (16-bit & 32-bit)

 -A Firmware Volume (FV) is a logical firmware device.
 The basic storage <br>
 repository for data and/or code is the firmware volume.
 Each firmware volume is organized into a